Xunnamius/rejoinder/packages/github/README.md

 A backend for [`rejoinder`][1] with outputs specialized for GitHub Actions pipelines.

-When outside of a GitHub Actions context, `createActionsLogger` functions identically to `createGenericLogger`.
+When outside of a GitHub Actions context, `createGithubLogger` functions identically to `createGenericLogger`.

 <!-- symbiote-template-region-start 3 -->